Last updated on August 11, 2023

 As I floated beside the ship and examined the peculiar worm, I wondered why I would discover this rather ugly creature in the middle of the vast Atlanta Ocean.

 Twenty-five years later, I’ve not forgotten that worm at the bottom of the ocean’s depths.
 I am reminded that our words bear witness to God’s nature in all of nature.
 We feel God’s pleasure in the stories that we tell—the stories that touch us deeply.

 Asking questions of seeming insignificance can lead to discussions latent with deeper meaning.
 Why did God create me?
 Are the things we stumble upon in life purely by chance?

 God’s underwater paradise gives me hope that harmony with the world through Him is possible.
 I may not understand it all, but I don’t have to.
-Perhaps God just wants me to enjoy the journey and channel His creativity that I so much love
+Perhaps God just wants me to find joy in the journey and embrace His creativity.

 To enjoy more of Lorilyn Roberts’ writings, check out her website at LorilynRoberts.com.